Dutch Caribbean Coast Guard: Cutters

 The three Coast Guard cutters, the JAGUAR, the PANTER and POEMA, are Damen Stan 4100 patrol vessels.
 They are designed for service in the coastal waters of the Caribbean islands.
 The cutters are suitable for carrying out all coast guard tasks.
 With the onboard RHIB, boarding operations can be performed.
 The cutter is over 41 m long, has a crew of eleven and a speed exceeding 26 kn.

 Each boat has radar, infrared cameras, night vision binoculars, an ion scanner, a fixed 12.7 mm machine gun and a rotatable water cannon.
 Furthermore, they are equipped with photographic and video equipment to collect evidence.
-In February 2025 it was reported that DCCG will get new cutters.
+In February 2026 it was reported that DCCG will acquire three new cutters based on the Damen Stan Patrol FCS5009 design to be delivered in 2028 supplemented with 4 Damen Fast Intercepters 1102 able to reach speeds in excess of 50 knots.
+The three new coast guard cutters will be larger than their predecessors and have more modern sensors.

 METAL SHARK 38 DEFIANTS

 The company Metal Shark builds special ships for military and police purposes, and the 38 Defiant is the name of the type that is being used.
 The twelve Metal Sharks are an interception vessel which is used to patrol the territorial waters.
 They have a slip cabin and a completely closed wheelhouse, which protects the coast guard during all weather conditions, providing them with an unobstructed view day & night.